Doc (Fraggle Rock): Character biography and storylines

 Doc first appears in "Beginnings", the first episode of Fraggle Rock.
 The episode involves Doc discovering an old room in his house and converting it into a workshop to work on his inventions.
-In the same episode, the Fraggle Uncle Traveling Matt, an explorer, discovers a hole that leads into Doc's workshop, and uses it to leave Fraggle Rock and journey into "Outer Space", aka the human world.
+In the same episode, the Fraggle Uncle Traveling Matt, an explorer, discovers a hole that leads into Doc's workshop, and uses it to leave Fraggle Rock and journey into "Outer Space", the human world.
 Uncle Traveling Matt regularly sends postcards to his nephew Gobo, who must venture into Doc's workshop to retrieve them.

 Doc is highly enthusiastic about his work, though his inventions tend to malfunction or to work strangely.
 He loves his dog, Sprocket, who is highly intelligent and knows about the existence of the Fraggles.
 Doc does not know about the Fraggles at first, despite Sprocket's many attempts to tell him.
 Doc has a rivalry with his neighbor, the never-seen Ned Shimmelfinney, though he does value Ned as a friend.
 Halfway through the series, Doc takes a job at the Captain's Inn, an inn that opens near his home, and develops a crush on its owner, Ms. Ardath.

 Doc first begins to realize the existence of the Fraggles in the episode "The River of Life".
 In the episode, Doc is offered $100,000 to allow engineers to use the caves underneath the workshop as a waste-disposal site.
 The toxic water poisons the Fraggles, and the only unaffected Fraggle, Boober, goes into Outer Space to beg Doc to cease the contamination.
 Although Doc is not home at the time, Boober leaves a stack of Gobo's postcards, bound together with moss, which Doc notices, and realizes that something may be living underneath his home.
 He cancels the contract, saving the Fraggles.

 Doc finally meets Gobo and learns about the Fraggles in the penultimate episode, "The Honk of Honks".
 In the episode, Doc learns that his best friend, Ned Shimmelfinney, needs to move away for his health, and is devastated at the thought of losing his friend.
 Gobo, entering Outer Space at the time, meets Doc and comforts him.
 In the final episode, "Change of Address", Doc moves to the desert to be with Ned.
 However, the Fraggles discover a new cave in the Rock that leads right into Doc's new apartment, and they reunite with him as the series ends.
 It is in this episode that we learn Doc's real name, Jerome Crystal.

 Doc also appears in the television special A Muppet Family Christmas, in which he rents the house of Fozzie Bear's mother to stay for Christmas with Sprocket.
 He appears alongside many other characters from Fraggle Rock, the Muppets, and Sesame Street.
 Although produced after the conclusion of Fraggle Rock, the special appears to take place before the final few episodes, as Doc still does not know about the Fraggles in it.